 Primarily serving as a teahouse district for travellers visiting the Yasaka-jinja Shrine in the 18th century, Gion District has since morphed into a modern neighbourhood in the heart of Kyoto.
 Nevertheless, Shinbashi-dori, on the northern border of Gion, has perfectly preserved the beauty and customs of medieval Japan.

-Also close by in Gion District is the cherry-tree-lined Shirakawa Minami-dori, arguably the most beautiful street in Asia and one of the most stunning things to see in Kyoto.
+Also close by is the cherry-tree-lined Shirakawa Minami-dori, arguably the most beautiful street in Asia and one of the most stunning things to see in Kyoto.
 Cherish a visit to the adjacent Shirakawa River in the evening for some peaceful moments of silent reflection.

-Getting to Gion District: From Kyoto Station, it’s about a 30-minute walk to Gion District.
+Getting to Gion District: From Kyoto Station, it’s about a 30-minute walk to Gion.
 Otherwise, grab a train on the Keihan Line to Gion-Shijō Station from Shichijo Station in central Kyoto.